clearlyyy/sfml-console/README.md

 # sfml-console 📟
 ## Single Header, Easy to use console library for SFML.

-sfml-console is a lightweight, bloat-free in-game console designed specifically for SFML applications.
-Inspired by the powerful consoles found in games like Counter-Strike and Half-Life, it provides developers with a simple and intuitive way to add real-time debugging and command execution to their projects—with minimal setup and maximum flexibility.
+sfml-console is a lightweight, bloat-free in-game console designed for SFML applications.
+It's Inspired by the consoles found in games like Counter-Strike and Half-Life, it provides developers with a simple and intuitive way to add real-time debugging and command execution to their projects—with minimal setup and maximum flexibility.

 <img src="pic1.png" width="700">